 Pay quartiles are calculated by ranking the hourly pay of all employees, then splitting the range into four equal quartiles and calculating the proportion of men and women in each quartile.

-The higher proportion of men in the upper quartiles reflects the fact that there are more men than women in senior Heads of department positions, front-office and technical/specialist roles, which attract higher rates of pay.
+The higher proportion of men in the upper quartiles reflects the fact that there are more men than women in senior positions, front-office and technical roles, which attract higher rates of pay.

-What are Arval UK's 2022 Gender Gap trends?
+What are Arval UK's 2021 Gender Gap trends?

-Key indicators in our Gender Pay Gap results continue to show an improvement, with five of the six indicators having positive improvements.
+Key indicators in our Gender Pay Gap results show an improvement in five of the six indicators.